 That’s a man up there doing a free climb!
 This was such a thrill to witness!
 It was also scary watching the climber inch his way across the boulder’s flat face, using his fingers like claws and his feet like suction cups.
 I could imagine him concentrating on every inch and half inch of his journey, his life in the balance.
 This climber with strength and skill and powers of concentration also had the spirit of a performer: when he got to the ledge that transects the center right on the rock, he skipped down it ballet-style and then jumped six feet through the void to a flat-topped boulder.
 What style!
 I was his only audience and I applauded, but he probably didn’t hear me.
 I imagine he was somewhere deep inside himself, overtaken by an adrenalin rush.

 Before I left the area, I got to enjoy another kind of desert art.
 Not far from the park, out on a dirt road of small stucco houses, is an unusual art installation.
 The Noah Purifoy Museum is four acres of large sculptures created from the flotsam of desert life, very American.
 Some are ironic or humorous.
 Some invite you to rethink the essential nature of cookie sheets or toilets.
 At first, you assume this is the work of a sun-crazed desert rat, living on cans of Vienna sausages and last year’s oranges.
 In fact, they are the work of Noah Purifoy, who was once on the California Arts Council and whose work is on display in the Los Angeles County Museum of Art.
-Purifoy lived in Joshua Tree for the last 13 years of his life, an interesting choice for a highly educated black artist.
+Purifoy lived in Joshua Tree for the last 13 years of his life.

 Leaving the museum, I took some cleansing breaths thinking about my journey ahead, which would involve a free solo across the Mohave Desert.
 People do it all the time, I knew, but when it comes to some fears, we are not “people.”